 - Sew a scant 0.25-inch seam allowance on either side of the diagonal lines (red).

 - Cut diagonally and across (green and black, 4 lines).

 - Press to the dark.

 Magic 8 is free and it allows you to sew the stretchy bias seams before they are cut but it takes a long time to cut the squares and draw the lines accurately.

-To simplify the math, some quilters add more than 7/8 and trim each triangle afterwards.
+To simplify the math, some quilters add more than 7/8 and trim each triangle afterward.
 (Life is too short and trimming is too dangerous!)

 IMPROVED MAGIC 8 WITH INKLINGO